quedevsecurity/blog-snippets/README.md

-# blog-snippets
+# Blog Snippets
-A repository that contains all the code snippets from blogs
+A repository containing all code snippets from blogs.